yumouwei/my-dqn/README.md

 ## Algorithms

-Descriptions of the DQN & Double DQN algorithms can be found in references below, and my implementations are in **my_dqn_agent.py**.
+Descriptions of the DQN & Double DQN algorithms can be found in references below.

 Essentially a **DQN** agent has the following components: